andomain/js-tech-test/README.md

 ## Technology Choices

-This application is built using React as this is my preferred framework for building UI components, particularly when the underlying data can update in real time.
-I also chose to use Redux as this provided an interface for the websocket listener to update the React application's state.
-I chose to use the standard browser WebSocket API rather than a library such as Socket.IO as it is widely supported and the requirements are relatively straightforward.
+This application is built using `React` as this is my preferred framework for building UI components, particularly when the underlying data can update in real time.
+I also chose to use `Redux` as this provided an interface for the websocket listener to update the React application's state.
+To get up & running as quickly as possible, the project is bootstrapped using `create-reat-app`.
+As a result, testing is implemented using `Jest` & `Enzyme` to make the most use of this boilerplate.

+I chose to use the standard browser `WebSocket` API rather than a library such as `Socket.IO` as it is widely supported and the requirements are relatively straightforward.

 Due to time constraints, I was unable to focus much on the design of the application.
 In the interest of implementing maximum functionality in a short space of time I used `react-bootstrap` as it provides a wide variety of components that I find useful for prototyping.